 The introduction of the landing obligation is a 'game changer'.
 The move from 'landing quota' to 'catch quota' has the potential for significant impacts on operations throughout the 'sea-to-plate' supply chain.
 The capacity of all parts of the onshore supply chain (both human and non-human consumption) to land, store, process, transport, administrate and market is not fully understood.
 The scope of potential impacts needs to be developed to provide an opportunity for informed discussion between all supply chain partners to identify information gaps and opportunities to develop solutions.
-Discussions have been going on with respect to the onshore impacts of the landing obligation and where different responsibilities lie and the guidance below is the result of these discussions.
+Discussions have been going on with respect to the onshore impacts of the landing obligation and where different responsibilities lie.

 The reformed CFP specifies that undersize fish cannot go to direct human consumption uses.
-It can go to indirect human consumption or non-human consumption uses.
-There is more information on gov.uk that outlines when food hygiene rules apply and when Animal By-Products (ABP) rules apply.
-This guidance can be used alongside the information from Defra below on the potential uses for undersize fish and how the industry might want to approach handling it - this will be particularly relevant for ports, markets, agents and other businesses handling fish.
+It can go to indirect human consumption or non-human consumption uses and there are certain rules on when food hygiene rules apply and when Animal By-Products (ABP) rules apply.
+This is supported by guidance on the potential uses for undersize fish and how the industry might want to approach handling it - this will be particularly relevant for ports, markets, agents and other businesses handling fish.

-- Defra: Handling undersize fish under the landing obligation.
-November 2015
+- MMO: Ports, harbours and fish markets - handling undersize fish under the landing obligation.
+November 2018.

-- Defra: Guide for fishermen re the onshore handling of undersize fish.
+- MMO: Guide for fishermen re the onshore handling of undersize fish.
 December 2015

-- Potential Implications of the Landing Obligation on Onshore Seafood Supply Chains in the UK.
-December 2015
+SR690 Potential Implications of the Landing Obligation on onshore seafood supply chains in the UK.

-be found below.
-For further information contact Karen
+Seafish briefing notes and studies/reports can be found below.
+For further information contact Karen Green